saleheenshafiq9/saleheenshafiq9.github.io/_publications/iotwhiz copy.md

 ---
-title: "Where is the Line Between Evolution and Exploitation?
-Generative AI and the Postcolonial Software Landscape in the Global South"
+title: "Where is the Line Between Evolution"
 collection: publications
 category: manuscripts
 permalink: /publication/iotwhiz